inery-blockchain/inery-testnet-faucet-tasks/diefky1212/README.md

 ## Test the DApp online
 check here <a href="DEMO">https://diefky1212.vercel.app/</a>

-## Test the DApp locally
+## Test the Dapps locally

-## Change directory to alteregogi and install dependency
+## Change directory to diefky1212 and install dependency

 ```bash
 cd diefky1212/